nix-community/dream2nix/README.md

 }
 ```

-An example for instancing dream2nix per pkgs and using it to create outputs
-can be found at [`examples/d2n-init-pkgs`](./examples/d2n-init-pkgs/flake.nix).
+An example for instancing dream2nix per pkgs and using it to create outputs can be found at [`examples/d2n-init-pkgs`](./examples/d2n-init-pkgs/flake.nix).

 ### Documentation

 Documentation for `main` branch is deployed to https://nix-community.github.io/dream2nix.

-You can also build documentation by running `nix build .#docs`, or by entering
-the development shell (`nix develop`) and running `mdbook build docs`.

 A CLI app is available if you want to read documentation in your terminal.
+The app is available as `d2n-docs` if you enter the development shell, otherwise you can access it with `nix run .#docs`.
-`nix run .#docs` can be used to list available documentation, and you can access
+`d2n-docs` can be used to access all available documentation.
-any of those by running `nix run .#docs -- name`.
-Subsystem documentation can be
-accessed with just `nix run .#docs -- subsystem`.
+To access a specific document you can use `d2n-docs doc-name` where `doc-name` is the name of the document.
+For example, to access Rust subsystem documentation, you can use `d2n-docs rust`.

+You can also build documentation by running `nix build .#docs`.
+Or by entering the development shell (`nix develop`) and running `mdbook build docs`.

 ### Watch the presentation